heinthanth/meon/README.md

 [![MIT license](https://img.shields.io/badge/License-MIT-green.svg)](https://lbesson.mit-license.org/)
 ![Lines of code](https://img.shields.io/tokei/lines/github/heinthanth/meon?label=Line%20of%20Code)

-`Meon VM` is the Virtual Machine for `Meon` programming language which has some unique syntax and is designed for beginner in Programming. `Meon VM` can either interpret `Meon` or compile to native executable.
+`Meon VM` is the Virtual Machine for `Meon` programming language which is general purpose language and designed for beginner in Programming.
 It is distributed under [MIT License](LICENSE).

 ## Documentations